How To Deal With Heavy Periods

 Menstrual Cup

 Using a menstrual cup instead of a pad or tampon could also be a good solution to heavy period flow.
 Most menstrual cups can hold up to three times more fluid than a super tampon, plus they’re better for the environment.
-And, of course, for extra protection, pair your cup with a pair of our Leakproof Period Underwear.
-Not only does it generate less waste, it’ll keep you feeling dry, fresh, and worry-free.
+And, of course, for extra protection, your teen can pair a cup with a pair of our Leakproof Period Underwear.
+Not only does it generate less waste, it’ll keep them feeling dry, fresh, and worry-free.

 Diet

-If none of these DIY fixes are helping you cope with your heavy flow: Call your doctor.
+If none of these DIY fixes are helping your teen cope with their heavy flow: Call your doctor.
 It’s important to know your body and take charge of your health, and calling in a professional when you’re feeling unsure about a heavy period or need an extra hand is the best thing you can do.
-If necessary, there are surgical fixes available for excessive menstrual bleeding, as well as medications you can take if at-home methods aren’t cutting it.
+If necessary, there may be surgical options available for excessive menstrual bleeding, as well as medications they can take if at-home methods aren’t cutting it.
 Remember: Safety first.

 Disclaimer: The blog writers at Kt by Knix are not medical professionals, and give this advice based on their own research and experience.
 If you have further questions or concerns, speak to a trusted medical professional.